Interdisciplinary Minor in Africa and Black Diaspora Studies

-The undergraduate Interdisciplinary Minor in African and African Diaspora Studies is made up of courses spanning across more than 15 departments.
-It provides students with in-depth understanding of African and African-diaspora peoples and societies around the world.
+The undergraduate Interdisciplinary Minor in Africa and Black Diaspora Studies (ABLD)* is made up of courses spanning across more than 15 departments.
+It provides students with in-depth understanding of African and African/Black-diaspora peoples and societies around the world.

 A minimum of 24 eligible units, with no more than 6 Level I units, are required for the completion of this minor.

-Those wishing to learn more about Africa and Diaspora without pursuing a minor may also choose to enroll in AADS courses.
+Those wishing to learn more about Africa and Black diasporas without pursuing a minor may also choose to enroll in individual courses listed in AADS minor.

 To aid you in your studies, a list of resources available online and in the McMaster Libraries have been compiled.
 Primary and secondary sources both contain valuable information for AADS.